Undergraduate Course: Informatics 1 - Cognitive Science (INFR08020)

 - theory formation and the origins of knowledge

-Note that this course is intended to give a high-level introduction to the topics listed; subsequent courses (e.g., Cognitive Modeling) will then provide a more detailed coverage.
+Note that this course is intended to give a high-level introduction to the topics listed; subsequent courses (e.g., Computational Cognitive Science) will then provide a more detailed coverage.

 Entry Requirements (not applicable to Visiting Students)